-Scenario: An exam asks students to write out the names of the 5o United States.
+Scenario: An exam asks students to write out the names of the 50 United States.

 Jake: Memorized the states by looking at a map with all of them labeled.
 He was able to identify each state based on its shape… but this exam provides no map for Jake to look at.
 Jake struggles to visualize the map in his head.

-Question: In this scenario, both students studied for the exam and knew the material — so why did one student struggle?
+Question: In this scenario, Jake studied for the exam and knew the material — so why did one he struggle?

-Answer: Jake did not do the prep work of establishing what format his test would be, and as a result, he did not choose the best study strategy to compliment it.
+Answer: Jake did not do the prep work of establishing what format his test would be, and as a result, he did not choose the best study strategy to complement it.